Pediatric Neurology

 Effective surgeries and minimally invasive procedures for epilepsy are:

-• Resection removes part of the brain where the seizure starts
+• Resection which removes the part of the brain where the seizure starts

 • Disconnection of the area where the seizure starts in the brain